AdobeDocs/commerce-knowledge-base.en/help/support-tools/overview.md

     It allows you to:

-    * Apply quality patches included to the package
+    * Apply quality patches included in the package
     * Revert previously applied patches
     * View the general information about quality patches available for the installed version of Adobe Commerce.